tlienart/julia-site/downloads/index.md

 We provide several ways for you to run Julia:

+@@tight-list
 * In the terminal using the built-in Julia command line using the binaries provided below.
 * Using [Docker](https://docs.docker.com/) images from [Docker Hub](https://hub.docker.com/_/julia) maintained by the [Docker Community](https://github.com/docker-library/julia).
 * [JuliaPro](http://juliacomputing.com/products/juliapro.html) by [Julia Computing](http://juliacomputing.com/) includes Julia and the [Juno IDE](http://junolab.org/), along with access to a curated set of packages for plotting, optimization, machine learning, databases and much more (requires registration).

-Please see [platform specific instructions](https://julialang.org/downloads/platform) for further installation instructions and if you have trouble installing Julia.
+Please see [platform specific instructions](https://julialang.org/downloads/platform/) for further installation instructions and if you have trouble installing Julia.
 If the provided download files do not work for you, please [file an issue in the Julia project](https://github.com/JuliaLang/julia/issues).
 Different OSes and architectures have varying [tiers of support](https://julialang.org/downloads/#support-tiers), and are listed at the bottom of this page.

-\\
+@@

 ## Current stable release: v1.3.1 (Dec 30, 2019)